OctoPrint/OctoPrint/README.md

     analyzeGcode = True

     [folder]
     # Absolute path where to store gcode uploads.
-Defaults to the uploads folder in the Printer WebUI settings folder
+Defaults to the uploads folder in the OctoPrint settings folder
     uploads = /path/to/upload/folder

     # Absolute path where to store finished timelapse recordings.
-Defaults to the timelapse folder in the Printer WebUI
+Defaults to the timelapse folder in the OctoPrint
     # settings dir
     timelapse = /path/to/timelapse/folder

     # Absolute path where to store temporary timelapse files.
-Defaults to the timelapse/tmp folder in the Printer WebUI
+Defaults to the timelapse/tmp folder in the OctoPrint
     # settings dir
     timelapse_tmp = /path/timelapse/tmp/folder

 Setup on a Raspberry Pi running Raspbian
 ----------------------------------------

-I currently run the Printer WebUI on a Raspberry Pi running Raspbian (http://www.raspbian.org/).
+I currently run the OctoPrint on a Raspberry Pi running Raspbian (http://www.raspbian.org/).
 I recommend to use a maximum baudrate of 115200 baud in your printer firmware, as the used Python serial module does not support 250000 baud in all Linux distributions yet (Raspbian being not one of them, at least according to my experience).